bawee/bwast/README.md

 7. **What does the name *bwast* mean?**

-  Blast Wrapper And Sequence Truncator
+  Blast Wrapper And Sequence Trimmer

 Info